Sep 10, 2025

 • Manufacturing and Industrial Equipment

-These companies rely on field sellers to communicate value, demonstrate products, and build trust that translates into long-term business relationships.
+These companies rely on field sellers to communicate value, demonstrate products, and build trust that leads to long-term business relationships.
+As daily interactions increase, keeping clean notes and customer context organized becomes more difficult, which is why many teams adopt tools like Myko to simplify the admin work.

 Types of Field Sellers